 \section{Complex noises}

-In this section, we explain our idea of representing the creation and annihilation of particles from the vacuum by the Gaussian noise.
-We first study a real scalar field in four dimensional Minkowski spacetime, but the generalization to the complex scalar, fermion and gauge fields is straightforward and will be discussed later.
+In this section, we explain our idea of representing the creation and annihilation of particles from the vacuum by the Gaussian noises.
+We first study a real scalar field in four dimensional Minkowski spacetime, and the generalization to the complex scalar, fermion and gauge fields will be discussed later.